reyemtm/parcel-viewer/README.md

  - Sidebar, fullscreen, location, printing (using browser print dialog)
  - Render up to (approx) 50k parcels
  - Customized layer control with thumbnails
- - Performance is similar on mobile and desktop
+ - Similar performance on mobile and desktop

 ##Requirements
  - Data in topojson format - see [mapshaper](http://mapshaper.org)